ucfopen/UDOIT/README.md

 As of 2.5.0, the admin panel is still an experimental feature.
 Consider it a first draft of what we'd like it to be.
 It lets you view reports across your institution, generate statistics about reports and user growth, and administer user accounts.
 This feature is disabled by default.
 To enable it, change `$admin_panel_enabled` to `true`.

 ### Installing the LTI in Canvas
-Log into Canvas to add UDOIT:
+Log in to Canvas to add UDOIT:

 1. You can install UDOIT at the sub-account level or the course level.
 Either way, start by going to the **settings** area.
 2. Click the **Apps** tab.